cometadata/arxiv-tex-extract/README.md

 ```

 At 256 papers/shard, a large-corpus run produces many small shards.
 An
-offline coalescing pass (e.g. `parquet merge` or `duckdb COPY`) is
-recommended for downstream consumers.
+offline coalescing pass (e.g. `parquet merge` or `duckdb COPY`) may be useful for downstream consumers.

 ## Development